Meet the quant investor and developer of the market avalanche detector

 And he learned from marketing that human group behaviour can sometimes be modelled, but never predicted.“

 What I do for you in the blog

 The last line sounds a lot like investing I am sure you will agree.

-It is also what I try to do with this blog; look at investment strategies that worked in the past as they are sure to give us a good idea of what may work in the future.
+It is also what I try to do with the Quant Investing blog; look at investment strategies that worked in the past as they are sure to give us a good idea of what will work in the future.

-This is of course not a guarantee that the strategy will work but it is a lot better than you just using any old strategy we have thought out and thinking (or rather hoping) it will give us great returns.
+This is of course not a guarantee that the strategy will work but it is a lot better than you just using any old strategy and thinking (or rather hoping) it will give us great returns.